-How to Win More Sales
+How to Increase Sales

 Mike Schultz is the co-president of RAIN Group, which offers sales coaching and sales training.
 Mike is also co-author of Rainmaking Conversations: How to Influence, Persuade, and Sell in Any Situation.